vladiim/fitafy/README.md

 2. RVM should ask you if you wish to trust the .rvmrc file - `y` then hit return
 3. Install all the gems `bundle install`
 4. Create the Postgres database `rake create:db`
+5. Run the database migrations `rake db:migrate && rake db:test:prepare`
-5. If you want some seed data `rake db:seed`
+6. If you want some seed data `rake db:seed`
-6. Fire up the server `rails s`
+7. Fire up the server `rails s`

 ## Running The Tests